 Step 1: Define the Desired Outcome

 Start with the end in mind.
-Communicate the "what" and the "why," but not necessarily the "how."
+Communicate clearly:

 Step 2: Provide Resources and Authority